KishCom/shorten-node/README.md

 The front-end uses the django inspired templates package called swig.
 An asset manager build script is also included.
 It uses ams (https://github.com/kof/node-ams).
 If you plan to make front-end changes make sure to review the documentation there and edit build_assets.js as needed.
 There are some tests, but it is far from 100% test coverage (more like 20% coverage).
 Tests are written using nodeunit.

+A note on [web scale](http://mongodb-is-web-scale.com/): The way this is configured to work with MongoDB is that all logs for a given shortened URL live in the same single MongoDB document.
+For this simple project it's fine.
+However, if for some reason this project were to be deployed on a very large scale, things would break down quite quickly.
+Mainly: the size of a single shortened URL document from MongoDB could aquire enough log entries to exceed [MongoDB document limit size](http://www.mongodb.org/display/DOCS/Documents#Documents-MaximumDocumentSize) - and things would be very slow as it approched this limit.
+While I don't have benchmarks, I'm sure for a dozen or so users using normal volumed twitter accounts, it's more than adequate (at least a few thousand uses/logs per hash before you even need to start to thinking about this).

 ## To setup for local development